Banco de España Blog

 Better safe than sorry: how prudent lending standards lead to fewer corporate defaults

-Jorge Galán , Luis Fernández Lafuerza
+Jorge Galán and Luis Fernández Lafuerza

 Banks implementing more prudent standards when lending to firms helps reduce corporate vulnerability and default risk, strengthens financial stability and supports economic recovery after crises.